uhh-lt/kaldi-tuda-de/s5/README.md

 # Open source distant speech recognition recipe and corpus for building German acoustic models with Kaldi

+**This is the old description, for the s5 scripts used in https://www.inf.uni-hamburg.de/en/inst/ab/lt/publications/2015-radeck-arnethetal-tsd2015-speechcorpus.pdf and we leave them here for reproducability reasons.
+Warning, there are newer and better scripts in the s5_r2 folder.**

 This recipe and collection of scripts enables you to train large vocabulary German acoustic models for distant speech recognition (DSR) in a speaker-independent speech recognition setting with [Kaldi](http://kaldi.sourceforge.net/).
 State-of-the-art modelling techniques include SGMM models and DNN-HMM models.
 The speech corpus has been recorded using a Microsoft Kinect and two other microphones in parallel at Technische Universität Darmstadt and has been released under a permissive license [(CC-BY 4.0)](http://creativecommons.org/licenses/by/4.0/).
 The corpus compromises ~31h of training data per microphone and ~5h separated into development and test partitions.
 The speech data has been recorded using the [KisRecord software](http://kisrecord.sourceforge.net/).

 The current recipe trains and tests exclusively on the training and test partitions of the Microsoft Kinect beamformed and noise reduced audio data.
 There is also data for three other microphones.